-Mons Culturae Press is the publishing wing of the Perennial Pyrenees project, aiming at producing high-quality research on the Pyrenees and other mountainous cultures at affordable prices.
+Mons Culturae Press is the publishing wing of the Perennial Pyrenees project, aiming at producing high-quality research on the Pyrenees and other mountainous cultures at affordable prices, as well as some forays into fiction.

 MCP001 – The Tears of Pyrene: Archaeology, Folklore & Traditions of the Pyrenees